 Nearly all are good plants for the woodland garden.Primula malacoides

-Grows 8-15 in. high, 1 ft. wide.
+Grows to 8–15 in. high and 1 ft. wide.
 Evergreen.
-Soft, pale green, oval, 1 1/2 - 3 in. long leaves, with lobed and cut edges; carried on long stalks.
+Soft, pale green, oval, 1 1/2–3-in.-long leaves, with lobed and cut edges; carried on long stalks.
 Tiered blossoms in loose, lacy whorls along many upright stems.
-Shades of white, pink. rose, red and lavender in midwinter to late spring.
-Perennial in mildest winters but treated as an annual, potted plant or houseplant everywhere.
+Shades of white, pink, rose, red, and lavender in midwinter to late spring.
+Perennial in mildest winters but treated as an annual, potted plant, or houseplant everywhere.

 Grows to 5 ft. tall and 2 ft. wide.
 Intensely fragrant, long, tubular white flowers are borne in tiers...